-Customers need live chat to get quick and convenient answers to their questions on a website.
+Customers need a live chat to get quick and convenient answers to their questions on a website.
 Marketing and sales teams need live chat to collect leads and convert them into customers.
-Helpdesk teams need live chat to solve customer problems faster, support them better, and engage them better.
+Helpdesk teams need a live chat to solve customer problems faster, support them better, and engage them better.

 Live chat is incredibly valuable for online businesses to capture leads, reduce bounce rate, and bring down the number of shopping cart abandonment.
 Similarly, live chat software can help B2B businesses to launch campaigns based on user behavior, deploy interactive chatbots to engage with them, or offer proactive support.